Design and Verification of a Novel Triphibian Robot: Robot Design

 \section{Robot Design}

-In this section, we firstly introduced the proposed robot mechanical design, including the robot body and its actuation parts.
-Next, we detailed the robot power system with its electrical parts together with the actuation unit selection to provide propulsion system.
-Finally, the morphable device was presented with actuation unit expansion analysis.
+In this section, we first introduced the proposed robot's mechanical design, including the robot body and its actuation parts.
+Next, we detailed the robot propulsion system with its electrical parts together with the actuation unit selection to provide propulsion.
+Finally, the morphable mechanism and its working principle were presented.